Parsl/parsl/docs/quickstart.rst

 The flexibility and performance of the DFK enables applications with intricate dependencies between tasks to execute on thousands of parallel workers.

-Start with the Tutorial to see the complex types of workflows you can make with Parsl.
+Start with the Tutorial or the `parallel patterns <userguide/workflow.html>`_ to see the complex types of workflows you can make with Parsl,

 Tutorial
 --------